FitzwilliamMuseum/egyptiancoffins/_pop-ups/Egypt_again.md

 This was followed by our last Pop-up museum in Cairo at The Gayer-Anderson Museum.
 It is a historic Mamluk house where British Major and antiquities collector, R.G.
-Gayer Anderson Pasha lived from 1935 to 1942 and kept some of his collection.
+Gayer-Anderson Pasha lived from 1935 to 1942 and kept some of his collection.
 We set up the Pop-Up in the [house’s garden](/images/news/12.jpg) so all museum visitors were able to see us, chat with us and be as curious